jdvillal/systats-rs/README.md

 If you find a bug, please report it opening a new issue.

-Also, ideas for new features and contrinutions are welcome.
+Also, ideas for new features and contributions are welcome.